adler-j/ryanwattersme/content/singletons/about.md

 My name is Ryan.
 I am a content strategist, editor, writer, and web publisher in Chicago, IL.

 Friends have told me to write a blog for the last decade.
 I'm just catching up.
+Thank you for your patience.

 ### The Site